abgnpr/C-notes/7 Memory Allocation.md

 - Automatic
 - Dynamic

-The C language supports the first two kinds of memory allocation (static and dynamic) through variables.
+The C language supports the first two kinds of memory allocation (static and automatic) through variables.
 The third kind, *dynamic allocation*, is not supported by C variables but is available via GNU C Library functions and is mend to be used with the help of pointers.

 We'll see dynamic memory allocation in detail along with the library functions that are used to achieve it.